Here are some short quizzes to test your knowledge and clear up IELTS myths.

 a) Your ability to give an opinion and examples.

-b) Your ability to speak freely without hesitation.
+b) Your ability to answer the question naturally without hesitation.

 c) Your ability to use formal or informal language.